 Begin Scanning a Box App

-If you plan to Begin Selective Scanning Using Azure Active Directory Groups, you must connect Azure Active Directory before adding your Box app so the Aperture service can discover and scan assets belonging to the user groups you want to monitor.
+If you plan to use Selective Scanning using Azure Active Directory, you must connect Azure Active Directory before adding your Box app so the Aperture service can discover and scan assets belonging to the user groups you want to monitor.
 To begin scanning a Box app:

 - Ensure that the Box account you plan to use with